rozek/SyncedStore-bundle/README.md

 # SyncedStore-bundle #

-bundles SyncedStore, yjs and several related packages into a single module that can be used in no-build environments
+bundles [SyncedStore](https://github.com/YousefED/SyncedStore), [yjs](https://github.com/yjs/yjs) and several related packages into a single module that can be used in no-build environments

+(documentation follows)

 ## Build Instructions ##